Lutetium: Isotopes

-The element also has 43 nuclear isomers, with masses of 150, 151, 153–162, and 166–180 (not every mass number corresponds to only one isomer).
-The most stable of them are lutetium-177m, with a half-life of 160.4 days, and lutetium-174m, with a half-life of 142 days; these are longer than the half-lives of the ground states of all radioactive lutetium isotopes except lutetium-173, 174, and 176.
+The element also has 43 known nuclear isomers, of which the most stable of them are lutetium-177m3, with a half-life of 160.4 days, and lutetium-174m with a half-life of 142 days; longer than the ground states of all lutetium isotopes except 173-176.

 History

-Lutetium, derived from the Latin Lutetia (Paris), was independently discovered in 1907 by French scientist Georges Urbain, Austrian mineralogist Baron Carl Auer von Welsbach, and American chemist Charles James.
-They found it as an impurity in ytterbia, which was thought by Swiss chemist Jean Charles Galissard de Marignac to consist entirely of ytterbium.
-The scientists proposed different names for the elements: Urbain chose neoytterbium and lutecium, whereas Welsbach chose aldebaranium and cassiopeium (after Aldebaran and Cassiopeia).
-Both of these articles accused the other man of publishing results based on those of the author.
+Three scientists were involved in the discovery of lutetium: French scientist Georges Urbain, Austrian mineralogist Baron Carl Auer von Welsbach, and American chemist Charles James.
+They found lutetium as an impurity in ytterbia, which was thought by Swiss chemist Jean Charles Galissard de Marignac to consist entirely of ytterbium.
+Of the three, Urbain was the first to publish, followed by Welsbach; James was about to publish when he learned of Urbain's work, and thereafter gave up his claim and did not publish.
+Despite staying out of the priority argument, James worked on a much larger scale and possessed the largest supply of lutetium at the time.

+Urbain and Welsbach proposed different names.
+Urbain chose neoytterbium for ytterbium and lutecium for the new element.
+Welsbach chose aldebaranium and cassiopeium (after Aldebaran and Cassiopeia).
+Both authors accused the other man of publishing results based on their work.